Creating and running load tests does not come naturally. These tasks require knowledge of testing and a profound

 In the report, you will find almost all the information you require for debugging your test run.

 - Errors report - provides a list of all errors received during the test.
 You will get a very good sense of what went wrong, e.g if you'll get a lot of 403 Forbidden errors, chances are that your firewall is blocking the traffic from our load generators and you will have to whitelist our IP ranges according to this list.

-- Monitoring Report - displays the performance indicators received during the test while monitoring the load generators.
+- Engine Health Report - displays the performance indicators received during the test while monitoring the load generators.
 High CPU or Memory values will indicate the scenario is overwhelming the load generators and adjustments have to be made.

 - Logs - these mostly refer to the console's log and the load generators (engines) logs.
 You might be able to notice errors printed to the logs, e.g CSV file not found, Java errors, beanshell errors etc. The logs also present more details on the health of the load generators so the Monitoring Report's originated suspicions can be validated.

 - Aggregate report - enables you to view the statistics according to labels.
-You may notice that some labels generates a lot of errors, or get high response times then the rest of them.
+You may notice that some labels generate a lot of errors, or get high response times than the rest of them.

 - Drill down to the data level: